DarkBenky/ReadWriteBytes/README.md

 - [X] Encode more data to the images for better fluid rendering
 - [X] Build Rasterize - 3D
 - [X] Idea we can render based on distance buffer we don't need to sort
+- [X] add sky box and the ground
+  - [X] get sky box textures and load it
+  - [X] crete check board ground